pararang/letgofur/README.md

 This command updates app resources and instance count based on the configuration file.

+For a detailed guide on implementing infrastructure-as-code workflows with letgofur, please see [WORKFLOW.md](WORKFLOW.md).

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.